 Smaller dogs live longer, but with today’s medical advances, premium dog food, and overall better living conditions and treatment, who is to say that we can’t impact the life expectancy of a large dog as much as a small dog?

-While stats suggest this is true, medical science can’t substantiate the reason other than smaller mammals live longer than large ones.
-Older dogs develop medical conditions like incontinence and hip, joint, and mobility problems and might face euthanasia sooner.
+While stats suggest this is true, medical science can’t substantiate the reason other than that smaller mammals live longer than large ones.
+Older dogs develop medical conditions like incontinence and hip, joint, and mobility problems, and might face euthanasia sooner.

 If a larger dog suffers, it’s only fair to help them by doing the right thing.
 That means doing the hard thing and taking them to the vet for that last visit ;( Dogs have dignity.

 Bluey, the famous Australian cattle dog, died in 1939.
-Bluey set the record for over 80 years until Bobi broke the spell on January 10, 2023, with a new record of 30 years and 243 days.
+Bluey set the record for over 80 years until Bobi broke the spell with a new one.
+Bobi died on 21 October 2023, reportedly aged 31 years and 163 days. (source)

 Rabies, Distemper, and Parvovirus Are the Most Common Dog Diseases (AVMA)